BinaryCanon/binarycanon.github.io/_posts/2022-05-21-creating-25D-clickable-maps-with-borders-in-godot.md

 	_hidden_color_map_.lock()
 ```

-Here are my maps, currently only Brazil has a color (green):
+Here are the maps, currently only Brazil has a color (green):

 ![Visible map](/assets/img/posts/20220521/world-map-blank.png)
 _A visible map which will be shown to the player_